 1. Pink Paradise

 Hacking computers can end your life.
 Permanently.
+So can stupid crushes.
 I survived cause I have a friend in the highest place, and she mega owes me.
 Besides living through it, I know all the details from the top-secret Fibbie report classified by Federal Executive Order 13927.
 The girls and boys from the Federal Bureau interviewed everyone who knew anything.
 They also grabbed recordings that anybody made out of sheer stupidity or to cover their butt.

 I know the truth, the whole truth, and nothing but the truth.
 So if you want to hear the story, raise your right hand.
 Cross your heart and hope to die.